google/orbit/DEVELOPMENT.md

 To build Orbit you need a compiler capable of C++17.
 The following ones should be fine.

-- GCC 8 and above on Linux
+- GCC 9 and above on Linux
 - Clang 7 and above on Linux
-- MSVC 2017, 2019 and above on Windows
+- MSVC 2019 and above on Windows (MSVC 2017 is no longer supported by some dependencies)

 ## Dependencies